Our Miracle Families are the heart and soul of our organization.

 Delaney’s mom is a nurse, so she has always had someone who knows just what to do when she’s not feeling well.
 One night though, Delaney woke up in the middle of the night unable to breath and told her mom she felt like she was dying.
 After being taken to the hospital closest to her house, doctors told her family that Delaney’s airway was the size of a toothpick and diagnosed her with croup.
 She was immediately transported to Orlando Health Arnold Palmer Hospital for Children where she could get the specialized care she needed.

 Thanks to Children’s Miracle Network Hospitals’ funds, the Pediatric Critical Care Transport Team has a special ambulance for kids in emergencies just like this.
 This Mobile Intensive Care Unit gives kids the extra attention they need on the way to the hospital - and they are the only hospital in the area with this specialty service!

 When Eli was 14 weeks old, his family was in a terrible car accident that killed his father and left Eli in very critical condition.
 Doctors predicted that if Eli survived, he would never walk, talk or even be able to express emotion.

-Children’s Miracle Network Hospitals funds helped purchase the necessary equipment to help save his life in the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children.
-Thanks to the help of Children’s Miracle Network Hospitals, Arnold Palmer Hospital for Children now has the only Level One Pediatric Trauma Center in Central Florida.
+Children’s Miracle Network Hospitals funds helped purchase the necessary equipment to help save his life in the Pediatric Intensive Care Unit at Orlando Health Arnold Palmer Hospital for Children.
+Thanks to the help of Children’s Miracle Network Hospitals, Orlando Health Arnold Palmer now has the only Level One Pediatric Trauma Center in Central Florida.
 They have the most advanced medical equipment and the best team of doctors to help save kids of all ages with life-threatening injuries.